 EnableDelayedExpansion is Disabled by default.

-EnableDelayedExpansion may also be enabled by starting CMD with the /v switch.
+EnableDelayedExpansion can also be enabled by starting CMD with the /v switch.

-EnableDelayedExpansion can also be set in the registry:
+EnableDelayedExpansion can be set as the default in the registry under HKLM or HKCU:

 1=enabled 0=disabled (default)

 Unless every batch script you run begins with an appropriate SETLOCAL DisableDelayedExpansion or SETLOCAL EnableDelayedExpansion command, then it is likely that changing the default will break some scripts.

 “At times it is folly to hasten at other times, to delay.
 The wise do everything in its proper time” - Ovid